Are fires allowed at Recreation Sites? >>

 How do you build a campfire? >>

-After ensuring that there are no fire bans and it is safe to have a campfire.
-Begin by building the campfire inside a fire ring to protect the surrounding are from the danger of spreading fire.
-The key is to start small and build gradually so the fire remains contained.
+After ensuring that there are no fire bans, begin by building the campfire inside a designated fire pit or makeshift ring to protect the surrounding area from the danger of fire spread.
+The key to a successful and safe campfire is to start small and gradually build it bigger so it remains contained at a controlled rate of burn.
+For detailed information, read the article How to Build a Campfire in our Tips’ section.

 What can I cook on a campfire? >>